Search the Collection

 Sitter associated with 36 portraits

-The most famous of all English seafarers, Drake earned his fame and fortune through his skilful seamanship and outstandingly successful piracy.
-His circumnavigation of the globe from 1577-81 involved a number of very profitable raids on Spanish ships and ports.
-Drake's increasingly frequent and serious attacks during the 1580s were an important factor contributing to Philips II's decision to launch the Armada against England in 1588.
+One of the most famous English seafarers, Drake earned his fame and fortune through his skilful seamanship, outstandingly successful piracy and his circumnavigation of the globe from 1577-1581 which involved a number of very profitable raids on Spanish ships and ports.
+Drake's increasingly frequent and serious attacks during the 1580s contributed to Philip II of Spains decision to launch the Armada against England in 1588.
 Drake served as vice-admiral of the English fleet which defeated the Armada.

 by James Barry

 etching, published 1792 (1 May 1791)